mrjones2014/op.nvim/README.md

   -- enabled, this will prompt you for authentication -- and start a session on setup. update_statusline_on_start = false,
+  -- Use biometric unlock by default,
+  -- set this to false and also see
+  -- "Using Token-Based Sessions" section
+  -- of README.md if you don't use biometric
+  -- unlock for CLI.
+  biometric_unlock = true,
 })
 ```

+### Using Token-Based Sessions

+If you do not use biometric unlock for the 1Password CLI, you can use token-based sessions.
+**You must run `eval $(op signin)` _before_ launching Neovim** in order for `op.nvim` to be
+able to access the session.
+You also **must** configure `op.nvim` with `biometric_unlock = false`.

 ## Commands